Cherry Hill Families Protest School District's Decision To Start Year Online

 CHERRY HILL, N.J.
 (CBS) — Some families in Cherry Hill are protesting the district’s all-virtual start to the school year.
 The group is demanding that in-person learning starts now, but with strict guidelines in place to prevent the spread of the virus.

-What are we waiting for?
-That’s what some Cherry Hill parents are saying about sending their children back to school.
-They believe it’s time to send students back into the school building.
+Some Cherry Hill parents believe it’s time to send students back into the school building.

 “He’s not learning about much.
 You need that interaction with his friends and stuff, and that’s not happening,” said protest organizer Rick Short.